managed-prototypes/helloworld-fullstack-k8s/docs/design.md

 - TODO: how to tell what to and not to create with `kubernetes` provider
 - TODO: how to deal with outputs?
   - from ingress to DNS records
-- TODO: how to deal incorrect yamls for `kubectl` provider?
+- TODO: check that we can get a feedback from `kubectl` in case of errors
-  - how to get feedback as in actual `kubectl` CLI?
+- specify the only environment as an environment